 Faculty members Helga and Tony Noice talk about their research on the impact of acting lessons on cognitive performance in older adults.

-Having taught at Elmhurst since 1995 and now the director of the Center for Business and Economics, Gary Wilson talks about preparing his students for a rapidly changing business world.
+Director of the Center for Business and Economics, Gary Wilson talks about preparing his students for a rapidly changing business world.

 Elmhurst students retreated to a remote corner of Wisconsin to learn about Native American customs and rituals.